cvdelannoy/poreTally/README.md

 #### Optional arguments
 Optionally, you may provide:

-- The number of threads an assembler may use (option `-t`, default is 4).
+- the number of threads an assembler may use (option `-t`, default is 4).
-- The original fast5-files if this is required by one or more tools in your pipelines (e.g. Nanopolish) (option `-f`).
+- the original fast5-files if this is required by one or more tools in your pipelines (e.g. Nanopolish) (option `-f`).
+- short accurate reads if this is required by one or more tools in your pipelines (e.g. Pilon) (option `-a`).
 - a gene annotation file in gff format to include gene finding results by Quast in the report (option `-g`).
 - the SSH address of a Github/Gitlab repository you have an SSH key stored for to publish your report (option `--git`).
 Note that you are required to have an SSH key set up for the account to which the repository belongs.
 If you are running